itf/6s092/courses/IAP19/PS/PS095/content.md

 <question expression>
-csq_prompt= "How long does it take to inesert or delete an element at the end of a linked list with $n$ elements?
+csq_prompt= "How long does it take to insert or delete an element at the end of a linked list with $n$ elements?
 Give the asymptotic runtime: O(something) \n \n" csq_show_check = True csq_allow_check = True csq_allow_submit = True